ashtam55/SOW_Smart_Shoes/README.md

 * Designing the PCB, making the device compact in size and ensure all components are working.
 * Fabrication of the PCB end-to-end which includes sourcing the hardware, generate gerber files for printing the PCB and finding the right vendor for PCB manufactring.

-* Man-hour required: 8 week ( Sensor delivery time not included ) with 1 device ready to ship after 2 weeks.
+* Man-hour required: 8 week ( Sensor delivery time not included )

 * Hardware required + Sourcing Cost + PCB printing charges: TBD